Warped Penguins: Calculation of in a warped extra dimension

 Alternately, one may ask that assuming totally anarchic Yukawas, what is the minimum value of $M_\text{KK}$ for which the tension is alleviated?
 In the minimal model the tree- and loop-level bounds allow mutually consistent Yukawa scales for $M_\text{KK}>6$ starting at $Y=1$.
 Similarly, for the custodial model the tree- and loop-level bounds allow consistent values for $M_\text{KK}> 4.75$ starting at $Y=0.5$.

 Next one may consider the effect of the $b$ coefficient which is sensitive to the particular flavor structure of the anarchic 5D Yukawa matrix relative to the choice of fermion bulk mass parameters.
-The $1\sigma$ range of $b$ values for randomly generated anarchic matrices is $b \in (-1.5,1.5)$.
-Note that this can dwarf the $a$ coefficient and the bound in (\ref{eq:Ystar:bound:with:b}).
-It is thus possible for statistically likely values of $b$ of either sign to violate the bound independent of the value of $Y_*$.
-Such a value of $b$ would directly constrain the KK scale.
-For the $1\sigma$ value this sets $M_\text{KK}\gtrsim 30$ TeV; this can be seen from the intersection of the red dashed lines and blue dotted lines with the horizontal axes in Fig.~\ref{fig:results}.
+The $1\sigma$ range of $b$ values for randomly generated anarchic matrices is $b \in (-0.03,0.03)$.
+Because this term is independent of $Y_*$, the value of $b$ can directly constraint the KK scale.
+For the $1\sigma$ value this sets $M_\text{KK}\gtrsim 4$ TeV, as can be seen from the intersection of the red dashed lines and blue dotted lines with the horizontal axes in Fig.~\ref{fig:results}.

-The most interesting range for $b$, however, is the statistically likely region near $b\approx 0$.
-In particular, it is possible that the flavor structure contributing to the $b$ coefficient is such that the aligned diagram in Fig.~\ref{fig:main:diagrams} is of the same order of magnitude and opposite sign as the other diagram.
-In this case one can relax the constraints on $Y_*$ and $M_\text{KK}$.
-Of course it is equally likely that such a term would exacerbate these constraints so that for any specific choice of Yukawa matrices it is necessary to check the $b$ term.
-For broad model-building purposes, however, the key point is that the flavor structure for each diagram in Fig.~\ref{fig:main:diagrams} is effectively independent and so one can find appreciable regions of flavor-space (spanned by the spurions $Y_E$, $Y_N$, and the bulk masses) where one avoids significant tension between the tree- and loop-level constraints.
+The most interesting range for $b$, however, is the regime where it can cancel the $a$ term in term in (\ref{eq:Ystar:bound:with:b}).
+In such a regime the loop level bounds can deviate significantly from the prediction with only the $a$ coefficient, allowing one to relax the constraints on $Y_*$ and $M_\text{KK}$.
+However, because the $1\sigma$ value of $b$ is an order of magnitude smaller than $a$ in the lepton sector, this region is disfavored by tree-level bounds.
+For broad model-building purposes, the key point is that the effect of the $b$ coefficient lines in Fig.~\ref{fig:results} represent the freedom to reduce (or enhance) the loop-level constraints through the misalignment of the anarchic Yukawas relative to the bulk masses.
+This misalignment comes from the choice of two independent spurions in flavor space and is not a tuning in the hierarchies of the Yukawa matrices.

 In Fig.~\ref{fig:results} the red dashed line shows the bound when $b$ takes its $1\sigma$ magnitude and has an opposite sign from $a$; the cusp at $M_\text{KK}=0$ represents the case where the $a$ and $b$ terms cancel.
 The blue dotted line shows the case where $b$ takes its $1\sigma$ magnitude and has the same sign as $a$.
 What is important to note is that as one takes $|b|$ less than $|b|_{1\sigma}$, these lines continuously converge upon the straight line corresponding to $b=0$ so that any combination of $Y_*$ and $M_\text{KK}$ between the upper red dashed line and the blue dotted line can be plausibly achieved within the anarchic paradigm.
 Let us make the caveat that the above values are estimates at $\mathcal O(10\%)$ accuracy.
 Specific results depend on model-dependent factors such as the extent to which the matrices are anarchic, the relative scale of the charged lepton and neutrino anarchic values, or extreme values for bulk masses.
 For completeness we provide analytic formulas for the leading and next-to-leading order diagrams in Appendix \ref{app:analytic:expressions}.